GFCI Outlet Keeps Tripping? Common Causes and What to Do

 - Multiple outlets on the same circuit are acting up

-- Correcting wiring issues (line/load miswiring, loose connections)
+- Correcting wiring issues including line and load miswiring or loose connections

 Why does my GFCI outlet keep tripping?